wewantthefunk/viper-mf/README.md

 ## Solution

-The VIPER MF emulator is a set of tools designed to improve the quality of life of the developer by providing faster feedback and easier debugging.
+The Viper MF emulator is a set of tools designed to improve the quality of life of the developer by providing faster feedback and easier debugging.

+* Cobra COBOL Source Code Converter
+* Boa JCL Code Converter
+* Krait CICS Emulator

 ## Cobra Converter